Ankitashah212/curriculum-it/README.md

 Here's how it works:

-* First, the user creates a profile using a local sign up, or social media authentication.
+* The user creates a profile using a local sign up, or social media authentication.
 * The user adds subjects that they want to learn, which the app saves and displays on the main page.
 * From there, the user can click on any of the subjects in order to add them to a list of active “courses.”
 * Once the user is finished with a topic, they can set it as completed, or they can delete the course at any time.